bitrise-io/devcenter/_articles/code-signing/ios-code-signing/generating-code-signing-files.md

 {% include message_box.html type="note" title="Manual Provisioning Profiles setup" content=" If you hit any issues and can't resolve it, move to the manual step and set up Provisioning Profiles following the documentation. "%}

-{% include message_box.html type="note" title="" Distribution Provisioning Profile=" To setup a distribution Provisioning Profile, go ahead with the manual setup. "%}
+{% include message_box.html type="note" title="Distribution Provisioning Profile=" To setup a distribution Provisioning Profile, go ahead with the manual setup. "%}

 ### Download a Provisioning Profile with Xcode